alkr227/Kentucky-waterfall-water/README.md

 ### Purpose

 The purpose of the creation of this map was to see the natural water resource layout in Kentucky.
-The author of the map has a particular interest in seeing either rivers, streams, lakes, and especially watewrfalls when going on hikes.
+Also, the location of waterfalls and springs was of interest to the author, specifically how they are distributed within the state.
+The author of the map has a particular interest in seeing either rivers, streams, lakes, and especially waterfalls when going on hikes.
 Seeing where these water resources are laid out could help other interested hikers in locating these sights of nature when choosing a trail.
 Additionally, for those who are interested in kayaking or canoeing, this map can assist with which streams and rivers are a potential route for them to take.
 The particular purpose of this map was to map out the elevation around Creation Falls, a waterfall found in the Red River Gorge.
 All other waterfalls and springs have name labels on them as well, visible at a particular zoom level, but only Creation Falls has the contour layer, mapping the elevation around it.

 The reason this map was created in QGIS instead of Mapbox was because the author wanted to see how much QGIS could do.
 The author had recently completed a map of an arch, Angel Windows, in Mapbox which provided great detail and a more "real" look to it.
 Mapbox also provides better symbols for points, which would have been great to have in QGIS to symbolize waterfalls, but the QGIS map still provides an accurate representation of water resources in Kentucky.